[print_link]

 Here are some ideas:

-- Gravity drain or mechanically wring saturated shop towels to remove excess solvent; recover as much solvent as possible for recycling.
+- Drain or mechanically wring saturated shop towels to remove excess solvent; recover as much solvent as possible for recycling.

-- Reuse spent solvent for other cleaning, such as mopping.
+- Reuse spent solvent for other cleaning applications, such as mopping.
 Start with the cleanest need and work your way to the dirtiest need.

-- If you must pour solvent over a roller, use a drip pan underneath to collect the solvent that falls beneath.
+- If you must pour solvent over a roller, use a drip pan underneath to collect the solvent that falls beneath and reuse that.

 - Use recirculating solvent sinks for parts cleaning.

-- Place catch basins around the screen during screen reclamation in order to capture chemical over spray.
+- Place basins around screens to capture chemical overspray.

 Storage, handling, and disposal